Your step-by-step guide through our allocations process

 - make sure documents are clear and in date

-- legal documents must be from the last 3 months
+- certified documents must be from the last 3 months

 What ID we accept